 D2.4.
-Solid waste

-The event organizer measures waste from the event and has mechanisms in place to reduce waste and reuse, donate, or recycle materials.
+Solid waste 1.
+The event organizer measures solid waste from the 2 ZERO HUNGER The event organizer measures waste from the event and has mechanisms in place to reduce waste and reuse, donate, or recycle materials.
 Any residual waste disposal has no adverse effect on the local population or environment.

-- The event organizer measures solid waste from the event by relevant waste types, such as food waste, recyclables, waste to landfill, and waste to incinerator, as applicable. - 2.
-The event organizer has goals in place to reduce overall solid waste from each occurrence of the event (calculated as total waste divided by number of attendees). - The event organizer has an active solid waste management plan.
+2. event by relevant waste types, such as food waste, recyclables, waste to landfill, and waste to incinerator, as applicable.
+The event organizer has goals in place to reduce overall solid waste from each occurrence of the event (calculated as total waste divided by number of 12 RESPONSIBLE CONSUMPTION 3. attendees).
+The event organizer has an active solid waste management plan.
 The plan includes actions to reduce overall waste as well as reuse, donate, or recycle materials.
-The plan addresses food waste and construction materials where applicable. - 4.
-The event organizer has a program in place to collect and divert waste from landfills and incinerators (including waste-to-energy facilities) and collaborates with the venue as needed to implement it. - 5.
-The event's waste diversion rate is equal to or greater than the national or municipal average recycling rate of the event location, whichever is greater, if available. - 6.
-The event organizer has measures in place to prevent event waste from entering the local environment. - 7.
-The event organizer has a recycling program for batteries and electronic waste, such as computers, peripherals, printer cartridges, and appliances.
-Electronics that are still usable are reused or donated rather than recycled. - 8.
-The event organizer gives guidance on minimizing waste to exhibitors, suppliers, attendees, and staff.
+The plan addresses food waste and construction materials where applicable.
+4. 5.
+The event's waste diversion rate is equal to or greater than the national or municipal average recycling rate of the event location, whichever is greater, if available.
+6. The event organizer has measures in place to prevent event waste from entering the local environment.
+7. The event organizer has a recycling program for batteries and electronic waste, such as computers, peripherals, printer cartridges, and appliances.
+Electronics that are still usable are reused or donated rather than recycled.
+8. The event organizer gives guidance on minimizing waste to exhibitors, suppliers, attendees, and staff.
 D2.5.
-Harmful substances

-The event organizer minimizes the use of harmful substances and substitutes when they are available with innocuous products or processes.

-- The event organizer requests safety data sheets (SDS) for any harmful substances brought on-site by exhibitors. - The event organizer requests from the venue safety data sheets (SDS) for all harmful substances used by the venue, including pesticides, paints, disinfectants, and cleaning materials. - The event organizer requests that the venue and exhibitors substitute the use of harmful substances with environmentally certified alternatives when available. - 4.
-The event organizer posts relevant safety warnings about harmful substances for attendees and staff.
+Harmful substances The event organizer minimizes the use of harmful substances and substitutes when they are available with innocuous products or processes.
+1. 2.
+3. 4.
+The event organizer requests safety data sheets (SDS) for any harmful substances brought on-site by exhibitors.
+The event organizer requests from the venue safety data sheets (SDS) for all harmful substances used by the venue, including pesticides, paints, disinfectants, and cleaning materials.
+The event organizer requests that the venue and exhibitors substitute the use of harmful substances with environmentally certified alternatives when available.
+3 GOOD HEALTH AND WELL-BEING D2.6.
+Minimize pollution The event organizer implements practices to minimize pollution from noise, light, runoff, erosion, ozone-depleting substances, and air, water, and soil contaminants.
+1. The event organizer reviews and identifies potential sources of pollution from its activities during the event, including noise, light, runoff, erosion, ozone- depleting substances, and air, water, and soil contaminants.
+The event organizer takes action to minimize and, where possible, eliminate pollution during events from noise, light, and other sources listed in the criterion as applicable, collaborating with the venue as needed.
+3 GOOD HEALTH AND WELL-BEING